DMI image reference AFN1-05. » All constellations

 In the picture above, north is towards the right and the image covers about 110.4 x 88.3 degrees.

 Image centre is located at 07:36:54.0, –38:06:50 (H:M:S, D:M:S, J2000) Astrometric data from Astrometry.net.

 This part of the sky is best seen in the early evening between April and August

-Argo Navis is a giant mythical sailing vessel afloat on the southern Milky Way.
-Much of this unweildy constellation is nowadays unseen from mid-northern latitudes, but because of astronomical precession more of it was visible in ancient times.
+Argo Navis (outlined in green) is a giant mythical sailing vessel afloat on the southern Milky Way.
+Much of this unweildy constellation is nowadays unseen from mid-northern latitudes, but because of astronomical precession more of it was visible in the northern sky in ancient times.
 The construction of this ship of the sky seems to have been an ancient Greek idea, and the constellation is listed as one of Ptolemy's original 48, but the only one that was not incorporated as a whole into the International Astronomical Union's 1930's formalisation of the constellation boundaries.